Swing energy machete

 - Beast Wars Magnaboss has Prowl, the lion (whole bunch of leader archetype imagery there) form the face and center of the torso.
 Silverbolt, a horribly out of scale eagle, wraps around prowl and forms the wings.
 Pretty much every other visible part, including the arms, legs, and rest of the torso, comes from Ironhide, a downsized elephant, to compensate for this.
 This results in Ironhide being rather confusingly built and prone to damage in his standalone form and Silverbolt being excessively simple.

-- In the comics, G1's Dinobots force a combiner out of themselves, Beast, which is intentionally poorly designed, with everyone else just grafted on to Grimlock's beast mode form.
+- In The Beast Within comic, G1's Dinobots force a combiner out of themselves, Beast, which is intentionally poorly designed, with everyone else just grafted on to Grimlock's beast mode form.
+This, however, only exists in a one-off microcontinuity that most fans prefer to ignore.
+Thankfully for them, the Power of the Primes line has provided an alternative with Volcanicus, which forms like a more traditional combiner, and is not a completely insane murder machine like the Beast.

 - Partially averted in the "Scramble City type" Combinersnote , where the hands, feet and head may come from extra parts in the toy (out of nowhere in the cartoon).
 The leader of most teams is the torso.
 Limbs are thus completely interchangeable, between arrangement and even whole transformers (Scramble Power).
 In some cases, the leader of a team may actually be in one of those limbs, and thus the combined form could be configured without them.